rachaelcodes/survey-example/README.md

 ### Running the app

-- Run the app locally `docker-compose up --build --force-recreate web`
+- Run the app locally `docker compose up --build --force-recreate web`
 - Go to `http://localhost:8000` in a browser to try the app

 ### Other useful commands

-- Run tests `docker-compose up --build --force-recreate tests`
+- Run tests `docker compose up --build --force-recreate tests`

 ## How to run without Docker